I share my best tips for building credit fast as a newcomer to Canada and the importance of building a credit score

 3. Automate Monthly Payments

-Monthly payments like Netflix, data plan and Presto card can be automated.
+Monthly payments like Netflix, data plans, and Presto cards can be automated.
 Set them up to be paid or reloaded at a certain time every month and you’re good to go.

 Regular payments to the same companies appear to boost your credit scores.
 Keep track of these automated payments though.